Privacy and Cookies Policy

 We may share your personal information with third parties where required by law or where we have another legitimate interest in doing so.

 "Third parties" includes third-party service providers (including contractors and designated agents) and other entities within our group, including our HR and Payroll teams.
-The following activities are carried out by third-party service providers: payroll records, pension, occupational health, risk assessments, income protection and life assurance, and permanent health insurance, credit referencing, criminal checks, administration of employee benefit schemes and the provision of learning and development, data storage and database hosting services, IT hosting and IT maintenance services.
+The following activities are carried out by third-party service providers: payroll records, pension, occupational health, risk assessments, income protection and life assurance, and permanent health insurance, credit referencing, criminal checks, administration of employee benefit schemes and the provision of learning and development, psychometric assessments, data storage and database hosting services, IT hosting and IT maintenance services.

 Our Website site may, from time to time, contain links to and from the websites of these selected third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal information to these websites.

-When you use the Website you may find it includes links to websites operated by third parties and some of your personal information from your browsing session may be transferred to such third party websites.
+In addition, when you use the Website you may find it includes links to websites operated by third parties and some of your personal information from your browsing session may be transferred to such third party websites.
 Please refer to the Cookies section below for more information.

 How secure is your information with third-party service providers and other entities in our group?